Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The island territory of Mayotte, part of the Comoro islands, is a volcanic island over oceanic basement.
 The Comoro volcanic islands, together with mountains in the north of Madagascar, were formed in the late Cretaceous to Cenozoic as the Madagascar plate separated from Africa.

-The age of the Comoros progressively decreases from east to west and Mayotte is the oldest still above sea level.
-The western offshore area of the island chain is underlain by a distal part of the Rovuma basin where turbidite fans are present that are productive of gas in Mozambique.
+The age of the Comoros progressively decreases from east to west and Mayotte is the oldest of these islands still above sea level.
+The western offshore area of the island chain is underlain by a distal part of the Rovuma basin where turbidite fans are present, productive of gas in Mozambique.